 Can CBD Oil Cause Itchy Eyes?

 Itchy eyes are a common allergy symptom.
 Pollen allergies often cause the eyes to become red, watery, and itchy.
-Therefore, someone coming into contact with cannabis or hemp pollen could experience these effects.
+Therefore, someone allergic to cannabis coming into contact with cannabis or hemp pollen could experience these effects.

 Those who use marijuana regularly may be familiar with the tell-tale side effect of red or bloodshot eyes.
 However, this is not due to CBD but the intoxicating compound in cannabis, THC.

-Red eyes are the result of THC causing the blood vessels to relax and widen.
+Red eyes result from THC causing the blood vessels to relax and widen.
 Many believe that, for the same reason, marijuana could be a useful glaucoma treatment.

 We couldn’t find any reliable reports of CBD oil causing itchy eyes, but that does not mean it is impossible.
 Let us know in the comments at the end of the article if you have experienced this.